tenglabs/CryptoFlask/README.md

 # CryptoFlask - Flask cryptocurrency
-You can send and receive encrypted wallet data.To use this project you need to prepare MySQL database.
+User can send and receive encrypted wallet data.To use this project you need to prepare MySQL database.